zedeckj/bulletchess/docs/auto_examples/walkthrough.rst

 .. rst-class:: sphx-glr-script-out

  .. code-block:: none

     True

 ..
-GENERATED FROM PYTHON SOURCE LINES 122-123
+GENERATED FROM PYTHON SOURCE LINES 113-114

 But the game is still ongoing.

 ..
-GENERATED FROM PYTHON SOURCE LINES 123-127
+GENERATED FROM PYTHON SOURCE LINES 114-117

 .. code-block:: Python

-    print(board in CHECKMATE)
-    print(board in DRAW)
+    board in CHECKMATE or board in DRAW